tegonal/cv-manager/docker-compose/mongodb/README.md

-## CV-Manager with Postgres backend
+## CV-Manager with MongoDB backend
-Ready to use setup with postgres database adapter and starting the following docker images:
+Ready to use setup with the mongo database adapter and starting the following docker images:
 * caddy as proxy server with self-signed certificates
-* postgres
+* mongo
 * gotenberg
-* pgadmin (optional)
-* pgbackup (optional)
 * cv-manager

 ### Secrets